 Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

-While Cybis rarely recognized individual artist's contributions by acknowledging who sculpted a particular work, a few were actually published while others became known through various channels.
+While Cybis rarely acknowledged the sculptor who created a particular work, a few were actually published while others became known through various channels.
 The Madonna House of Gold was a sculpture created by a freelance artist, who in turn sold it to Boleslaw Cybis.
 Cybis modified it and put it into production as a Cordey china sculpture.
 The exact date Boleslaw acquired the sculpture is not known, but the artist who created it is known.
 Harry Burger was a talented sculptor who created and sold his designs to various studios.
 The picture of him below is from 1959, during an event for Lenox China, as it is marked, "Photo taken by Frank J. Langer, Advertising Department-Lenox, Trenton, NJ".
 Burger obviously created the Madonna well before 1953, as it was entered into the Cordey product line before Cybis began promoting "Religious Art Pieces".
 Some Biblical/Religious sculptures marked Cybis were released as early as 1947 (six years before Cybis was incorporated).
 It seems odd this Madonna was released as a Cordey product, as opposed to a Cybis product.
 Therefore, it's possible it was created by Burger and sold to Cybis as early as 1947.
 The underside of the base was incised with the Cordey signature and design number 4149.
 It was heavily modified to look like other Cordey items with thick lace, gold trim and attached roses.
 There is no doubt this piece continued in production during the time Cordey and Cybis were produced in tandem at the Church Street studio, as the example in the picture here is dual marked with both the Cordey and Cybis marks.
 This is a clear indication the Madonna was being transitioned to the Cybis product line as Cordey was being phased out.

 The name, "Madonna House of Gold", is the name assigned to the piece as a Cybis sculpture.
 Studio literature indicates the Madonna was released in 1957.
 The studio went through a transitional phase in 1957 moving from the use of china to the use of porcelain in casting all sculptures.
 The introduction date should not be taken as the date the molds for this Madonna were first used, but rather the date the Cybis studio released this mold in the "House of Gold" design as a Cybis porcelain product.
 In 1957 it was likely the Madonna transitioned to porcelain, was mounted on a walnut base and given the new name "House of Gold".
 Subsequently, the design was again revised adding the crown, as later pieces are all found to have.